abenedetti/gettingandcleaningdata/README.md

 The requirement of this step was to "_create a second, independent tidy data set with the average of each variable for each activity and each subject_".

 By reading the requirement we understood that "_each variable_" have to be taken.
-Therefore we considered _each variable_ and _then_ and aggregated the data by mean.
+Therefore we considered _each variable_ and _then_ aggregated the data by mean.
 It is not explicitly stated that we should "pre-select" some variables and then aggregate and computing the mean.

-We computed the `aggregate()` function by using first the 561st variables (the "features")and after of the `full_DF`, as well as the "activityLABEL" and "volunteerID" fields.
+We computed the `aggregate()` function by using first the 561st variables (the "features") and after of the `full_DF`, as well as the "activityLABEL" and "volunteerID" fields.

 The piece of code that implement that is: